-Although the testing troops in the U.K. loved the 5X scope and recommended it highly, the “powers that be” said no, it was too powerful.
+Although the testing troops in the U.K. loved the 5X scope and recommended it highly, the British “powers that be” said no, it was too powerful.
 The scope was ahead of its time.
-Note that today, sniper scopes magnify to much higher levels e.g. 16X.
+This was nonsense of course and today sniper scopes magnify to much higher levels e.g. 16X.

 R.E.L. then went into limited production and manufactured 104 of the 3.5X scopes.
 The British numbered these in the system as C No. 32 MK.
 4. Canada objected saying that they were a totally new design, not a variation of the No. 32 scope.
-When Canada adopted the scope, the nomenclature was changed to C No. 67 MK.
-I. Most of the scopes appear to have had the old numbers milled out and new numbers added.
+When the Canadian Army officially adopted the scope, the nomenclature was changed to C No. 67 MK.
+I. Most of the scopes appear to have had the old model numbers milled out and new numbers added.

 Of the 104 scopes made:

 10 scopes went to the U.K.

 88 scopes stayed in Canada.
 One, serial number not known to me, was fitted to a presentation sporter style No. 4 Mk.
 I* rifle given to Major Hahn.
 Most of the No. 32 Mk.
 4 / C No. 67 Mk.
 I scopes were fitted to the 80L8xxx series of No. 4 Mk.
 I* (T) sniper rifles.
 Clive Law believed that 100 were so mounted but I suspect that it is probably about 85. .

 KNOWN FATES OF C No. 67 Mk.
 I TELESCOPES: